rundeck/docs/docs/manual/job-plugins.md

 - [Email](/manual/notifications/email.md)
 - [Webhooks](/manual/notifications/webhooks.md)

-For directions on how to use the new Notification interface, see [here](/manual/notifications/new-interface.md).
+For directions on how to use the Notification interface, see [here](/manual/notifications/new-interface.md).

 ## Workflow Strategy